Updated Dec. 14, 2020

 Maryknoll Lay Missioners is proud to announce the recipients of the 2020 Bishop McCarthy Spirit of Mission Award.
 This award is conferred annually for continued service after missioners have returned to the United States.
-This year it will be presented on Nov.
-22, 2020 at 2:30 p.m.
-(Eastern) during a live-streamed virtual event (everyone is invited to watch it on our Facebook and YouTube pages).
+This year it was presented on Nov.
+22, 2020 during a live-streamed virtual event (the recording is available on our YouTube page).

 Served as missioners in Mexico, Bolivia and at the border

 The 2020 recipients are Linda and Joe Michon, who from 1990 until 2003 served as Maryknoll lay missioners in Oaxaca, Mexico; the altiplano of Bolivia; and at the U.S.-Mexico border in El Paso, Texas, and Ciudad Juárez, Mexico.